 Other disasters that are man-made like war or plane crashes have different rules.
-Insurance companies do not usually cover war, and many of them have a specific war exclusion clause in the policies.
+Insurance companies do not usually cover war, and many of them have a specific war exclusion clause in their policies.
 This is because it is difficult to assess the exact extent and cost of damage caused due to wars.
 The war exclusion clause is not limited to two nations entering into a battle; it specifically excludes invasion, insurrection, revolution, military coup, and terrorism.

 Most life insurance and travel policies include the deaths or disability caused due to a plane accident.
 Airline companies also, in most cases, have a liability towards all its passengers in case there is an unfortunate incident.
 These are settled as per the international guidelines that have been framed and are adhered to if a plane accident happens, causing loss and injury to human life.